Want to help out or contribute?

 • Your project might still rely on a package that is installed on your computer and that influences your project, but that might not be obvious as a dependency or that you forgot to include.

 Before continuing to the exercise, we need to make sure to add and comment all the files from the project into the Git history.
-Open the Git interface by either typing Ctrl-Shift-M or by going to the Git pane and clicking the “Commit” button.
+Open the Git interface by either typing with or with the Palette (, then type “commit”) or by going to the Git pane and clicking the “Commit” button.

 5.4 Exercise: Add packages from the data processing script